Bartmr/be-in-public/career/opportunities/engaging-opportunities/cv/cv.md

 Although one of the best companies in Portugal to work for, in my opinion, the organization wasn't very open to change.
 Every task required a lot of back-and-forth in approvals and it was hard to optimize the work for yourself.

-Usually IPOs make this bureaucracy worst, so I decided to leave after knowing that Farfetch was going to be a public company, and pursue an opportunity that would give me more ownership and would allow me to learn how to build a wider range of products.
+Usually IPOs make this bureaucracy worse, so I decided to leave after knowing that Farfetch was going to be a public company, and pursue an opportunity that would give me more ownership and would allow me to learn how to build a wider range of products.

 ### Yelloh

-> Aug 2017 - Dec 2017 (**5 months**) | Full-stime
+> Aug 2017 - Dec 2017 (**5 months**) | Full-time

 Video-based online surveys, right from the browser.